MartinBelas/demo-PackageDeliveryApp/README.md

 Think about these packages in the same way, when you send one using postal office.
 Data are kept in memory (no database engine).

+The behavior of the application is slightly different from the assignment, the console print is performed every 10 seconds to make it clearer what is happening in the application.

+There is prepared a file with packages data in /data folder.
+It contains about 70k records and it is read by

 ## Installation